 Section 5 Research Question

-The first step is to define your research question.
-A concise research question is the back-bone for a good search strategy, as it determines the structure and sequence for your literature searches.
+All systematic reviews start with a strong, concise research question.
+This serves as the back-bone for a good search strategy, as it determines the structure and sequence for your literature searches.

 There are other research question structures depending on your area or topic of interest, for example, diagnostic test reviews, and prognostic reviews.
 For more information, see this article on Formulating Review Questions.